Colin-Fredericks/edx-video-augments/README.md

 **The Links part:**

 Upload the VideoLinks.css and VideoLinks.js files to your Files & Uploads section (or, if you use the old XML interface, put them in your "static" directory).
+Assuming that you're not HarvardX, you should probably replace hx_tiny\_white.png with your own image and put that in Files & Uploads as well.
+Use an image about 25 pixels tall.

 Copy-and-paste the VideoLinks.html file into a Raw HTML component somewhere on the page.
 I recommend directly underneath your video, but it should work anywhere.